 On September 9-16, Rovereto Choreographic Lab took place in Rovereto, Italy.
 Veera Suvalo Grimberg and dancers Emilia Wärff, Soledad Howe, Celia Berntzen and Aloun Marchal, along with dancers Billie Hammarberg and Felicia Sparrström from SpinnUnga, took part in the lab.
 Malin Enberg and Dag Rosenqvist from Producentbyrån also took part in Rovereto Choreographic Lab.
 In connection to the lab there where meetings concerning strategic development issues both in terms of communications and production within the project and meetings between the artistic leaders in the project.

-February 19-23, Spinn will be hosting a Choreographic Lab with Icelandic choreographer Lára Stefánsdóttir.
-The lab takes place at Spinnstudion in Gothenburg.
-The company will be working with Lára during five days and the lab will also host dancers from SpinnUnga and a handful of selected guests.
+February 19-23, Spinn hosted a Choreographic Research with Icelandic choreographer Lára Stefánsdóttir.
+The work took place at Spinnstudion in Gothenburg.
+The company worked with Lára during five days and also hosted dancers from SpinnUnga and a handful of selected guests.

-On March 19-21, the last main meetings of the projects will be hosted by Candoco Dance Company in London.
+On March 19-21, the last main meetings of the projects was hosted by Candoco Dance Company in London.

 Candoco Dance Company

 Danskompaniet Spinn /